Skip to Content

 At times, legitimate email is blocked as spam.
 Some recipients wish to receive and manage all emails, including spam.
 Massey University also operates Junk Mail Management Service to help manage and reduce the proliferation of spam.
 This service is aimed primarily at users who wish to opt-out of the Massey spam management service and receive all of their emails (note: by default spam will be filtered for all users - opting out is a choice).
 For information on this please see:

 If you opt out of spam filtering, emails that are deemed to be spam will have [SPAM] pre-pended to the subject line.
-These emails are automatically monitored by the spam filters and should not be forwarded to email@example.com (i.e. the Junk mail Monitoring email address), or to the ITS Service Desk.
+These emails are automatically monitored by the spam filters and should not be forwarded to firstname.lastname@example.org (i.e. the Junk mail Monitoring email address), or to the Service Desk.

 Page authorised by CIO